buttonsrtoys/mvvm_plus/README.md

 The Registar widget registers the model when added to the widget tree and unregisters it when removed.
 To register multiple models with a single widget, check out MultiRegistrar.

-## Listening to other widget's View Models
+## Listening to other widget's ViewModels

-ViewModel adds a `get` method that retrieves models registered by another ViewModels.
-(Or registered with a Registrar widget)
+ViewModel adds a `get` method that retrieves models registered by another ViewModels or by a Registrar widget, but does not listen for future changes.

-    final text = get<MyOtherWidgetViewModel>().someText;

-`get` retrieves a registered MyOtherWidgetViewModel but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;